 Well, it was quite simple.
 I was really good at it, progressed quickly and soon achieved some pretty exceptional results.
-So there was no reason to switch to another one really (laughing).
+So there was really no reason to switch to another one (laughing).
 At the time, I knew nothing about three-position shooting with rimfire rifles.
-My achievements were more about luck, apart from the standing position, I was really good at that one.
+My achievements were more about luck, apart from the standing position.
+I was really good at that one.
 It was only after I fully understood this discipline that I began to enjoy it and get a grip on it.

 Were you tempted to switch to, say, a rimfire rifle after your superb results at the Olympics, and the Air Rifle World and European Championships?
-After all, your husband, Matthew Emmons, is an Olympic winner in this category.
+After all, your husband, Matthew Emmons, is an Olympic medalist in this category.